Lou Little: Coaching career

 In 1924, Little accepted the post of head football coach at Georgetown and held the position until 1930, when he resigned to become head football coach at Columbia University.
 Little was the head coach at Columbia from 1930 to 1956.
 He was probably best known for two wins: the 1934 Rose Bowl when Columbia beat Stanford, 7–0, and a 21–20 win over Army in 1947 in which the Columbia Lions handed the Cadets their first loss since the 1943 season finale, snapping a 23-game undefeated streak.
 At Columbia, Little coached future Pro Football Hall of Fame quarterback Sid Luckman and writer Jack Kerouac, who broke his leg playing in 1940.
 Other players he coached include Paul Governali, Lou Kusserow, Cliff Montgomery and Bill Swiacki.

 Personal life

 Little was married to Loretta Donohue for 50 years.
 Following his 1956 retirement, they lived in Barnstable, Massachusetts and Delray Beach, Florida until her death in 1977.

 Little died on May 28, 1979, at a nursing home in Delray Beach.

+Little was featured on Television Quarterback, an early television program.